Men Are From Mars Women Are From Venus (1992) is a popular relationship book in which author John Gray

 Some women resent the portrayal of women as (more) emotional creatures, while some reviews complained that Gray’s advice is “sexist” because it asks the woman to do more of the adjustment.

-I did indeed notice more “requests for changes” aimed to her rather than to him, but that doesn’t necessarily mean “sexism”.
+I did indeed notice more “requests for changes” aimed at her rather than at him, but that doesn’t necessarily mean “sexism”.

 It might simply mean the author believes it’s easier for the woman to adjust or that it’s simply best for the relationship.

 But unscientific means that it’s not been studied in a controlled setting and recorded in some quantitative format.

 it does not mean “inaccurate” (as much as “scientific” does not always mean “accurate”, also see the replication crisis in psychology).